Saar25/PlanetEngine/README.md

 ### Node

-base class for complex objects in the scene usually holds the model and a renderer, and has at least one render method
+Base class for complex objects in the scene usually holds the model and a renderer, and has at least one render method

 ```java